Demi-urge/menace_sandbox/CONTRIBUTING.md

 early.
 Continuous integration runs this script and fails the build when it detects missing or implicit `ContextBuilder` usage.

+The `mypy` Makefile target runs this check automatically.

 ## Stripe integration

 To centralize billing logic and API configuration, the `stripe` Python package